Kelojonjon/SigilEngine/Readme.md

 Chaining, and global registry allow for flexible queueing of commands, and rendering of different canvases.

+Individual cells host their own metadata, this allows creating fun stuff like game of life, only by sending packets and reading the buffers, while the internals themselves stay untouched.

+Some of the feartures like "visible" metadata, are in the code, but dont yet do anything.

 Future plans (depending on motivation of the hobbyist :D):

 - Sockets and servers for fully async usage and rendering